 Can I modify/customize theme to fit my websites personal needs?Yes, you are free to change anything you want in the theme.
 Our themes are designed to look and work great out of the box, like you see them in the demo.
 Your theme download package contains all the CSS and WordPress template files, therefore the customization possibilities are endless.

 If you need a Customization you can hire our team here

 Do you have dummy content from your demos?Yes, we have a page full of each themes demo content ready for you to download, setup, and test your theme with.
 Head to our Theme Demo Content page to download them now!

-What are the differences between Standard and Developer Licenses?A Standard Theme license is perfect for bloggers or personal use.
-Developer Theme suits perfect for advanced users or freelancers because purchasing it you will also get a fully layered Adobe Photoshop (PSD) file.
+What are the differences between Single and Extended Licenses?A Single License is perfect for personal use, while Extended License suits perfect for advanced users or freelancers because purchasing it you will get two themes and fully layered Adobe Photoshop (PSD) files.